TENTATIVE SHORE EXCURSIONS

 lines!

-The tour ends in Rogues Gallery and the Underground Gift Shop,
+The tour starts with a 15-minute seated introduction and ends in Rogues Gallery and the Underground Gift Shop,

 where you'll find displays depicting the past and Northwest